caffrey928/2023_Spring_CV/B09901075/ReadMe.md

 pip install -r requirements.txt
 ```

-**Note: During testing this script, we found that the download link may have some permission issue.
+**Note**: During testing this script, we found that the download link may have some permission issue.
 (6/13 morning can normally download, 6/13 night cannot).
 So if you encounter error and cannot get datasets.zip by running the script, please go to the Google Drive Link below and download the zip file and unzip it manually.
-Sorry for the inconvenience!**
+Sorry for the inconvenience!

 ####  Intro about the provided Google Drive Link
 You don't have to see this part if you are not interested in the code about generating the special dataset.